 With the right approach, a well written sustainability statement can ensure a smooth and successful passage through to approval.

-Whatever the term, the aim of the report is to demonstrate how the developer will address specific local objectives from CO2 emissions and renewable energy targets to environmental issues.
+The aim of the report is to demonstrate how the developer will address specific local objectives from CO2 emissions and renewable energy targets to environmental issues.
 This may be achieved with better performing fabric, efficient services, renewable technologies and consideration of wider environmental factors onsite.

-It is important to note that planning departments have very different policies – from ‘London Plan’ guidelines to renewable energy targets set by local councils.
+The Sustainability Statement will generally be prepared at pre-planning stage and accompany the final application.
+Planning departments have very different policies – from ‘London Plan’ guidelines to renewable energy targets set by local councils.

 What is a Sustainability Statement?

 A sustainability statement is a report which demonstrates how a scheme will address core policies around sustainability, as set by your local authority.
 To determine which rules and guidance you need to follow, you can find this information in a number of ways:

 - View the local authority policy documents online